Anisotropic drag force in finite-density QGP from charged rotating 5D black holes: Drag force on the CCLP background

 The constants $\mathfrak{p}, \mathfrak{q}$ are not arbitrary, and are, in fact, fixed by the regularity of the string worldsheet.
 For clarity, we relegate the regularity analysis to \cref{sec:regularity_condition_for_the_worldsheet_of_the_trailing_string} and use its results \cref{eq:app_regularity_condition_final1,eq:app_regularity_condition_final2} which express $\mathfrak{p}^2, \mathfrak{q}^2$ in terms of bulk constants and angular velocities.

-We are interested in computing the drag force experienced by the fixed endpoint at the asymptotic, i.e. at large $r$.
-It is therefore sufficient for us to extract the first few leading orders in $r$ from $\theta_{(2)}'$ rather than work with full formula.
-Notice that the expression in front of logarithm in \cref{eq:drag_force_solution_theta} is odd, and the contributions of the real roots $\pm r_+, \pm r_{-}$ \cref{eq:CCLP_RN_AdS_roots} are suppressed as
+We are interested in computing the drag force experienced by the fixed endpoint at the asymptotic boundary, i.e. at large $r$.
+It is therefore sufficient for us to extract the first few leading orders in $r$ from $\theta_{(2)}'$ rather than work with the full formula.
+Notice that the coefficient multiplying the logarithm in \cref{eq:drag_force_solution_theta} is odd in $r_*$, and since the contributions of the real roots $\pm r_+, \pm r_{-}$ come in pairs of opposing signs, these pairs are suppressed as

-while the imaginary roots combine into $\tan^{-1} (r/r_0) \sim O(1)$.
+while the imaginary roots $\pm i r_0$ combine into $\tan^{-1} (r/r_0) \sim O(1)$.

 The conjugate momenta \cref{eq:Nambu_Goto_equations}, relevant for the drag force, are given by

 The $\phi$- and $\psi$-components are regular at large $r$: using the definition \cref{eq:setup_drag_force_defintion}, angular components of the drag force are